-Indicator Definition Target Performance Level Actual Performance Level Actual vs. Adjusted 90% of Target Level & Met 90% of Target Level-Y/N 1P1: Post-Secondary Placement Numerator: The percentage of CTE concentrators who, during the second quarter after program completion, remain enrolled in postsecondary education, are in advanced training, military service, or a service program that receives assistance under title I of the National and Community Service Act of 1990 (42 U.S.C.
-12511 et seq.), are volunteers as described in section 5(a) of the Peace Corps Act (22 U.S.C.
+Indicator Definition Target Actual Actual vs. 90% of Target Performance Performance Adjusted Level & Met Level Level 90% of Target Level-Y/N 1P1: Numerator: The percentage of CTE concentrators who, during 80.23% 75.87% -4.36% 72.21% Post-Secondary enrolled in postsecondary education, are in advanced training, 1,302/1,716 Yes Placement military service, or a service program that receives assistance under title I of the National and Community Service Act of section 5(a) of the Peace Corps Act (22 U.S.C.
 2504(a)), or are placed or retained in employment.
 Denominator: Number of CTE concentrators who completed their program in the reporting year.
-78.66% 76.34% 1,342/1,758 -2.32% Yes 70.79% 2P1: Earned Recognized Postsecondary Credential Numerator: Number of CTE concentrators who received an industry-recognized credential, a certificate, or a degree during the reporting year.
-Denominator: Number of CTE concentrators who left postsecondary education during the reporting year.
-38.35% 61.11% 1,760/2,880 +22.76% Yes 34.52% 3P1: Non- Traditional Program Concentration Numerator: Number of CTE concentrators from underrepresented gender groups in career and technical education programs and programs of study that leads to employment in nontraditional fields during the reporting year.
-Denominator: Number of CTE concentrators in career and technical education programs and programs of study that leads to employment in nontraditional fields during the reporting year.
-17.77% 16.73% 728/4,352 -1.04% Yes 15.99%
+2P1: Earned Numerator: Number of CTE concentrators who received an 39.12% 41.09% +1.97% 35.21% Recognized during the reporting year.
+1,752/4,264 Yes Postsecondary Credential Denominator: Number of CTE concentrators who left 3P1: Non- Numerator: Number of CTE concentrators from 18.12% 16.34% -1.78% 16.31% Traditional underrepresented gender groups in career and technical 644/3.941 Yes Program employment in nontraditional fields during the reporting year.
+Concentration Denominator: Number of CTE concentrators in career and technical education programs and programs of study that leads to employment in nontraditional fields during the reporting year.